Gold:Silver Ratio

 With the current ratio at around 85:1, many view this as being high when compared to the average of the past century of 47:1.
 It also appears high when considering the current ratio sits towards the top end of the all-time historical variance of 10:1 to 115:1.

-Secondly, it appears that gold remains more impactful on the ratio than silver.
-So while demand for silver in industry is incredibly high when compared to 50 years ago, the continued economic fallout from Covid, high inflation and political unrest has led to high demand for gold as a safe haven asset.
-Silver may be playing catch up with gold, but when investors are scared, gold is still the undeniable winner of the two metals.
+Secondly, gold is more impactful on the ratio than silver.
+So while demand for silver in the industry is incredibly high compared to 50 years ago, the continued economic fallout from Covid, high inflation and political unrest has led to high demand for gold as a safe haven asset.

 Changes in mining methods of gold and silver and the price of production also impact the current wide ratio.

 Finally, while there’s no clear evidence, many conspiracy theorists still claim the silver price is manipulated by a small number of powerful institutions to remain low, consequently widening the ratio.
-With the silver market being less developed and smaller than gold, price suppression is more feasible.

 Is the gold/silver ratio important?

-What is a good gold to silver ratio?
+What is a good gold-silver ratio?

 The Crucial Considerations Before you Buy Gold or Silver